 Go down, over grass and rock, heading diagonally right, following more or less clear tracks to a large, oblique chute filled with tons of scree.
 Cross the chute (there should be cairns), go a little up and you will find yourself on a broad grassy ramp, rising towards the summit of Mięguszowiecki Szczyt Pośredni/Prostredný Mengusovský štít.
 Traverse the ramp almost horizontally until you get to a projection with a cairn.

 Leave the edge of the ramp and descend the slanting wall towards the lower end of the next big ramp (Wielka Mięguszowiecka Ławka/Veľká Mengusovská lávka), which lies over 100m down there, right below Mięguszowiecka Przełęcz Wyżnia/Vyšné Mengusovské sedlo - the col between Mięguszowiecki Szczyt Wielki/Veľký Mengusovský štít and Mięguszowiecki Szczyt Pośredni/Prostredný Mengusovský štít.
-The easiest passage here (Polish grade 0+) - described in more detail in a few Polish guidebooks - can be hard to find.
-The stretch of the route between the two ramps is really tricky, and you can easily find yourself in more difficult terrain (say UIAA grade II) than expected.
+The easiest passage here - described rather generally in a few Polish guidebooks - may be hard to find.
+The stretch of the route between the two ramps is really tricky, and you can easily find yourself in more difficult terrain than expected (say UIAA grade II-III).
 If visibility drops, this apparently innocuous stretch of the route may become a nightmare.
 Cairns can be difficult to spot and some of them may be misleading.

-If you are going in the opposite direction, and you are near the lower end of Wielka Mięguszowiecka Ławka/Veľká Mengusovská lávka (the 'second ramp' in the third illustration) at the spot where 'Droga po głazach' parts with via normale (please see here), follow the horizontal path for several metres and start climbing up when you have turned the rib that borders on the chute dropping from Mięguszowiecka Przełęcz Wyżnia /Vyšné Mengusovské sedlo.
-It seems it is better to stick to the left-hand edge of the depression/wall (or rather a very steep ramp) you are scaling.
-After a few dozen metres you will have to turn right, over easy terrain, and soon - high above you - you will see the edge of the 'first' ramp, which is these days called Pośrednia Mięguszowiecka Ławka/Prostredná Mengusovská lávka.
-From there I (yatsek) continued the climb up, again keeping to the left-hand side of the steep slope (up a kind of dihedral) to finally traverse right, nearly contouring to the edge of the ramp.
-However, having read the descriptions of this stretch of the route by the most renowned guidebook authors, I doubt that my route was the easiest one.
+If you are going in the opposite direction, and you are near the lower end of Wielka Mięguszowiecka Ławka/Veľká Mengusovská lávka (the 'second ramp' in the third illustration) at the spot where 'Droga po głazach' parts with via normale (please see here), follow the horizontal path for several metres, then you are supposed to start climbing upwards when you have turned the rib that borders on the chute dropping from Mięguszowiecka Przełęcz Wyżnia/Vyšné Mengusovské sedlo.
+I (yatsek) kept to the left-hand edge of the wall (a kind of broad chute made up of slabs), which was lighter in colour than its surroundings.
+After a few dozen metres there was an easy turning to the right and soon - high above me - I saw the edge of the 'first' ramp, which is called Pośrednia Mięguszowiecka Ławka/Prostredná Mengusovská lávka.
+From there I continued my ascent, again sticking to the left-hand side of the steep slope (up a kind of dihedral) to finally traverse right, nearly contouring to the edge of the ramp.
+However, having read the imprecise descriptions of this stretch of the route by the most renowned guidebook authors, I doubt that my variant here (close to what is marked by Gorzi on his photo above) is the recommended one, which can probably be seen in this video (done in the opposite direction).

 Now let us return to the point where 'Droga po głazach' joins via normale.
 From that place the route is obvious and easy: Up along the 'second' ramp for about 20 minutes until you get to where it ends at the 'balcony' - a little terrace named Mięguszowiecki Balkon.